-- A. The City has recognized the value of collectively bargaining, with the Association, the terms and conditions of employment for Police Officers pursuant to the Collective Bargaining and Employee Representation Joint Resolution dated March 29, 2011 ("Resolution" attached as Attachment 1). - B. The City and the Association have negotiated and have reached agreement on the terms and conditions of employment for fiscal year 2025 (July 1, 2024 June 30, 2025). - C. The City and the Association recognize that this MOU does not modify the City's authority or obligations established by the Utah Constitution and Utah statutes. - D. The City and the Association jointly desire to establish the wage structure, benefits, and employment conditions for Salt Lake City Police Officers as required by the Resolution in order to promote the efficient operation of the Salt Lake City Police Department ("SLCPD") and to provide an appropriate method of handling and processing grievances. - E. The City and the Association agree that this MOU entirely replaces the prior Memorandum of Understanding between the parties and shall be effective as of July 1, 2024.
+- A. The City has recognized the value of collectively bargaining, with the Association, the terms and conditions of employment for Police Officers pursuant to the Collective Bargaining and Employee Representation Joint Resolution ("Resolution" attached as Attachment 1). - B. The City and the Association have negotiated and have reached agreement on the terms and conditions of employment for fiscal years 2026, 2027, and 2028. - C. The City and the Association recognize that this MOU does not modify the City's authority or obligations established by the Utah Constitution and Utah statutes. - D. The City and the Association jointly desire to establish the wage structure, benefits, and employment conditions for Salt Lake City Police Officers as required by the Resolution in order to promote the efficient operation of the Salt Lake City Police Department ("SLCPD") and to provide an appropriate method of handling and processing grievances. - E. The City and the Association agree that this MOU entirely replaces the prior Memorandum of Understanding between the parties and shall be effective as of May 4, 2025.